 There are general, natural situations, when cats need baths.
 They do not only need our help because they are dirty and stinky, but as cats age they also have trouble keeping themselves clean.

+When your cat is getting old.
 Even in old age, cats continue to groom, however, as they are getting older, their fur often gets greasier and their joints becomes weaker.

 While this is a natural process, it causes difficulties for elderly cats in reaching certain parts of their body (especially their back end).